squirlsgit/SimpleStore/README.md

 but I'm more nervous to change the port for the proxy server.

-# Additional Comments
+# Additional Comments: Might be useful if one is confused about why I implemented components in the way I did.

-I sent an email to clarify some of my confusion earlier, but I may not receive a response in time, if at all.
+I sent an email to ask for clarification earlier, but I may not receive a response in time, if at all.

 I am confused by what is meant by partialized components.
 It is not a term I am familiar with, nor is it one I can find easily with google, if at all?